 Available output formats are listed below.
 GenBank, EMBL, MacVector, and BLAST are not supported.

-File extensions used by the Format Converter tool were chosen to reflect the generated output:
+File extensions assigned by this tool reflect the generated output.

 |Phylip standard interleaved||.phylipi|